plan-systems/design-docs/PLAN-Applied.md

 ## Community Public Access

 A community using PLAN will inevitably be interested in making some of its parts accessible to the global public.
-A PLAN node allows publicly accessible services to serve community content and scale (as a distributed system) alongside traditional web or internet services.
+A PLAN node allows publicly accessible services to serve explicitly designated community content and scale (as a distributed system) alongside traditional web or internet services.
 For example:
-- A musical artist uses PLAN to serve past show recordings and official track releases
+- A musical artist uses PLAN to serve show recordings and official releases.
-- A documentary production uses PLAN to serve the film's trailer and the full film itself to users bearing a "paid" token.
+- A documentary production uses PLAN to serve the film's trailer and perhaps the full film itself to users bearing a "paid" token.
-- A PLAN daemon periodically renders out an image of a map with spatial annotations from a community geo-space channel, served as a web page.
+- A PLAN daemon periodically renders out an image of a map with spatial annotations from a community geo-space channel, served as an html page.
 - A PLAN email gateway daemon bridges access to the members of a PLAN community and the outside world.
-Unlike email, however, each incoming email contains an access token that the recipient previously issued the sender, effectively eliminating unsolicited messages/spam.
-Further, a sender who abuses their privileges (or loses or resells their token to a spammer), can be blocked without any concern of messages from other senders being inadvertently filtered/blocked.
+Unlike email, however, each incoming email contains an access token that the recipient previously issued the sender, effectively eliminating unsolicited messages ("spam").
+Further, a sender who abuses their privileges (or loses or resells their token to a spammer), can be blocked without any concern of messages from _other_ senders being inadvertently filtered/blocked.

 ## Interoperable Data Structures